 Military Service and Employment

 Bob Apgar has been a resident of DeLand for 50 years.
-He is married to Teresa Apgar and they have three children and five grandchildren.
+He is married to Teresa Apgar and they have three children and seven grandchildren.
 In his spare time he enjoys reading, golf, traveling, watching sports and just being a grandparent.

 Under Mayor Apgar’s leadership, the City has gained a reputation throughout the state as a quality City that strives to be innovative and successful.
 He has helped to ensure DeLand maintains its small town charm while achieving Henry DeLand’s vision for DeLand as the “Athens of Florida.”